Spagettileg/student-dash/README.md

 2. Go to top navigation bar
 3. Click Reset All
 4. See chart filters reset to original default position
+5. Multiple clicks of reset button in quick succession temporarily paused the software
+6. A Debounce function was created to limit the rate at which the function gets invoked

 ##### Charts Testing
 ###### •	All subjects’ exam scores – Line Graph